LucasLR2/Shizen/README.md

 ![Shizen Logo](resources/logo-shizen-sf.png)

+**Current Version: 1.1** - Focus on refinement and user experience improvements

 ## 🌸 Philosophy

 Shizen (自然) means "nature" or "natural" in Japanese.
 This application embodies the principles of simplicity, fluidity, and balance—creating a personal space where technology and tranquility meet.